zocker-160/ifm/doc/scr2ifm.rst

-If a movement command was up, down, in or out, then a compass direction is chosen for it that doesn't clash with other rooms (if possible) and the ``go`` attribute is used to mark its real direction.
-If a movement command isn't recognized, the same is done except this time the ``cmd`` attribute is used to record the command instead.
+If a movement command was up, down, in or out, then a compass direction is chosen for it that doesn't clash with other rooms (if possible) and the :keyword:`go` attribute is used to mark its real direction.
+If a movement command isn't recognized, the same is done except this time the :keyword:`cmd` attribute is used to record the command instead.

-If movement is seen between two already-visited rooms, a ``link`` command is output (or a ``join``, if the rooms appear to be on different map sections).
+If movement is seen between two already-visited rooms, a :keyword:`link` command is output (or a :keyword:`join`, if the rooms appear to be on different map sections).
 Link tags are built by concatenating the room tags of the linked rooms with an underscore in between.
 Link movement is dealt with in the same manner as for rooms.

-If the special ``item`` or ``task`` commands are seen, then an item or task command is output following the room that it appears in.
+If the special :keyword:`item` or :keyword:`task` commands are seen, then an item or task command is output following the room that it appears in.
 If an item or task hasn't been given a tag, it is assigned one.
 The tag is made by translating all invalid tag characters in the name to underscores, capitalizing (to avoid clashes with IFM commands) and, if the tag clashes with a previously-defined tag, adding a numerical suffix to make it unique.
 For example, "black rod" might get a tag ``Black_rod_2``.

 Finally, the IFM commands from the file indicated by the ``-c`` option are echoed (if any).